Abibubble/EPB/README.md

 A large amount of testing was done to ensure that all pages were linking correctly, all buttons worked as they should, and the form .
 Friends, family members, members of staff and 13 customers were asked to review the site and documentation to point out any bugs and/or user experience issues.

-SCREENSHOTS ARE GOOD WHEN BUGS ARE FOUND
-LIGHTHOUSE IN DEVTOOLS, PLUS SCREENSHOTS

 ### Solved Bugs
 1. The links stopped working when I deployed this project to GitHub Pages.
     * Whilst building the project, none of the links worked without a / in front of the page link.